joewalnes/crunchicorn/README.md

 --[no]minify        Whether to minify results or not.
 Default is to write both minified
                     and unminified with source maps.

+--[no]pretty        Whether to use human friendly pretty output (colors, progress bars, ascii art,
+                    etc).
+Defaults to pretty is used from a TTY (e.g. terminal) or nopretty if no terminal (e.g. unattended script, build server...).

 -e --exclude PAT    Patterns to exclude in DIR (may contain globs).

 -i --include PAT    Override --exclude.